Unintended variable shadowing

 }

 How do we fix that?
-First we need to check shadow issues via go vet
+First we need to check shadow issues via go vet.
+You need

 to install;